Enedis-OSS/mocha-xray-reporter/CONTRIBUTING.md

 The development workflow is set on rebase-merge method.
 A branch must be rebased on the last version of main branch to be merged.

 We use https://github.com/phips28/gh-action-bump-version to automatically version, package and publish each commit made on the main branch

+- If your commit messages contains "pre-rc", it will automatically bump the version in the [x].[y].[z]-rc[0-X] format
+- If your commit messages contains "feat" or "minor", it will automatically bump the version in the [x].[0-X].[z] format
+- If your commit messages contains "major", it will automatically bump the version in the [0-X].[y].[z] format
+- If none of the cases above, it will automatically bump the version in the [x].[y].[0-X] format